 Every creative person knows the pain of writer’s block, when they just can’t write a single word or note of music.
 Songwriters can find it particularly difficult, when their muse seems to have gone on vacation!
 So they wait and wait for her to return … but it seems as though she never will.
 But there’s good news for them: creativity is a skill that you can train yourself to acquire.
-Here’s how to go about it:
+Here’s you will learn 5 Useful Techniques to Unleash Creativity:

 1) Bring different ideas together